 To be eligible for this permit you must:

-- Lodge the required burial or cremation application and associated certificates and permits; and
+- lodge the required burial or cremation application and associated certificates and permits

 Please consult the Contact Officer for more information regarding eligibility requirements.

 The permit is valid only for the day of the funeral.